rschristopher/rschristopher.github.io/src/custody/imperfect-metaphors.md

 A block hash is a [sha256](https://en.wikipedia.org/wiki/SHA-2) of the entire block itself
- (including the previous block hash).
+ (which includes the previous block hash).
 This is a cryptographic function that takes any input (in this case a block) and generates a 256-bit number as output.